Want to learn how to sell on Amazon?

 There’s one other important note here I’d like to share.
 It’s incredibly important to maintain that high ranking.
 If you raise the price by too much, chances are your sales numbers will take a hit.

 If your rankings slide too much, you can slip right off the first page.
-It might not seem like a big deal, but when this happens, it’s time to act fact and consider lowering the prices a bit once again.
+It might not seem like a big deal, but when this happens, it’s time to act fast and consider lowering the prices a bit once again.
 The competition is always looking for elbow room, and you’re going to want to avoid that downward trajectory as soon as possible.

 I’ve seen my fair share of a stubborn seller who wouldn’t budge on their profit margins until the very end, and by then, it was too late to make a comeback.
 Finding the right balance is the most important thing you’re gonna learn over the years.
 This is especially true for sellers who have seasonal products.